Ultra-clean radon-free four cylinder magnetically-coupled piston pump: Synchronization

 The external ring movement of each cylinder and thus, the coupled piston, is realized with an electric cylinder drive (SEW, CMS).
 Similar to the prototype pump of XENON1T, a drive profile in the SEW IPOS positioning and sequence control software was programmed and uploaded to the frequency converter (SEW, MDX61B) to move the piston over the stroke length inside the pump body.
 In case of the four cylinder pump, the communication concept is based on a primary and replica structure as sketched in figure\,\ref{fig:3}.
 Here, the primary provides the position for the replica.
 This way, the user controls only the primary piston pump via the related converter, and the replica follow.

 In order to have the possibility of changing the primary, all four converters with individual IP address are connected via the Modbus protocol to the user interface.
 This way, each individual pump (MP501, MP502, MP503 and MP504) can be configured as primary or replica.
 For the replica, a desired position shift from the primary position with regard to the stroke length of the cylinder can be selected.
-Here, +25\%, -25\%, -50\% (4 pumps operation), +33\% and -33\% (3 pumps operation) and -50\% (2 pumps operation) can be applied.
-The optimal configuration depends on the number of pumps used (table\,\ref{tab:1}).
+Here, +25\%, -25\%, -50\% (4 pumps operation), +33\% and -33\% (3 pumps operation) and -50\% (2 pumps operation) as the optimal replica shift configuration can be applied.
 The related phase shift ensures continuous suction and compression.
 The communication between primary and replica is realized via SBus channels to ensure fast and reliable communication and thus, a position synchronization.

 Figure\,\ref{fig:4} shows the user interface developed for the communication with a programmable logic controller (PLC).
 The four individual pumps connected in parallel via gas lines are visualized.
-Several boxes display the values of pressure, temperature and gas flow meter sensors allowing to monitor the system.
-The Modbus communication can be opened via a button on the related pump body.
-Above the illustration of the pumps, the shift for the replica can be selected, a desired moving speed can be set and the system can be stopped.
-Additionally, the status of the primary converter is indicated.
-For each pump, two circular indicators show the status as replica.
-This allows to guarantee a phase-shifted synchronized movement and thereby, a high performance with reduced stroke-wise fluctuation in pressure and gas flow.

 All pumps can be isolated from each other via manual valves allowing an operation with two, three or four pumps.
 This way the throughput can be adapted and maintenance work is possible without stopping the distillation operation.